-ators.
-To allow phase control and simultaneous generation of the two frequencies needed for the splitting of the two-component condensate, we use an IQ - modulated microwave signal (microwave generator: Rohde & Schwarz SGS100A).
+The microwave and radio-frequency driving fields are generated with several commercial function generators.
+To allow phase control and simultaneous generation of the two frequencies needed for the splitting of the two-component condensate, we use an in-phase and quadrature (IQ)-modulated microwave signal (microwave generator Rohde & Schwarz SGS100A).
 The modulation signal is generated by a two-channel arbitrary waveform generator (Keysight 33522B).
 The radio-frequency signal needed for the two-photon transition of system A is generated with a separate radio-frequency source (Photonics Technologies VFG 150).

 The sequence of pulses is generated by programming lists of frequencies, amplitudes, and phases that are executed upon trigger and by gating the respective function generator signals.
 The digital signals used for triggering and gating are derived from a common sampling clock.
-All function generators are referenced to a GPSdisciplined 10 MHz crystal oscillator (Stanford Research Systems FS752), providing long term frequency stability.
+All function generators are referenced to a Global-Positioning-System-disciplined 10 MHz crystal oscillator (Stanford Research Systems FS752), providing long-term frequency stability.
 However, absolute phase stability is not ensured since not all devices share a common sampling clock.

 In a standard Ramsey experiment, a constant phase offset of the local oscillator does not matter, since the initial coupling of the two states and the final readout of the phase is done with the same local oscillator and an offset of its phase drops out.
 This scenario applies in our case to the spin A, composed of the states 1A and 2A.
-The two-photon transition between these two states is driven by the microwave generator, the IQ modulator and the RF source.
-A constant phase offset in any of these devices will not affect the readout of the phase of spin A and thereby \hat{S}{u}^{A} .
+The two-photon transition between these two states is driven by the microwave generator, the IQ modulator and the rf source.
+A constant phase offset in any of these devices will not affect the readout of the phase of spin A and thereby \hat{S}{y}^{A} .

 For spin B the situation is more complicated.
 The phase of system B, and thereby \hat{S}y^B , is determined by three processes.
-Initially, spin B inherits the phase of spin A, which as above is determined by the phase of the microwave generator, the IQ modulator and the RF source.
-The second process is the actual splitting in spin space by the two tone microwave signal, which is generated by the microwave generator and the IQ modulator.
-The same devices are also generating the coupling for the last process, which is the final rotation of spin B. In contrast to spin A, the RF source only appears in the first process and therefore a phase offset of this source with respect to the other devices does not drop out in the phase sensitive measurement of \hat{S}u^B .
+Initially, spin B inherits the phase of spin A, which as above is determined by the phase of the microwave generator, the IQ modulator, and the rf source.
+The second process is the actual splitting in spin space by the two-tone microwave signal, which is generated by the microwave generator and the IQ modulator.
+The same devices are also generating the coupling for the last process, which is the final rotation of spin B. In contrast to spin A, the rf source appears only in the first process and therefore a phase offset of this source with respect to the other devices does not drop out in the phase sensitive measurement of \hat{S}y^B .

-Since the RF signal and the IQ modulator signal are not derived from the same sampling clock, fluctuations in the relative triggering delay of the devices by δt will lead to phase changes of $\omega{\rm RF} \delta t$ in system B, where $\omega{\rm RF} \approx 2\pi \times 1.79$ MHz.
+Since the rf signal and the IQ modulator signal are not derived from the same sampling clock, fluctuations in the relative triggering delay of the devices by δt will lead to phase changes of $\omega{\rm rf} \delta t$ in system B, where $\omega{\rm rf} \approx 2\pi \times 1.79$ MHz.
 We measure typical timing fluctuations of δt on the order of 4 ns.
-The fluctuations are actually small when compared to the large variance observed in the measurement of \hat{S}y^B , since this is the anti-squeezed direction.
+The fluctuations are actually small when compared to the large variance observed in the measurement of \hat{S}y^B , since this is the antisqueezed direction.
 However, they are relevant for the value of the much smaller inferred variance.